 Sometimes, people may ward off another's empathy for the mere fact that it is needed so much that if empathy is received, it may trigger even more vulnerability.
 For example, in my clinical practice, I often find that when a client's unrecognized need is met, there are tears.
 Tears of gratitude, of relief, and also of sadness at the former deprivation.
 Last week, in a difficult call to a client's teacher, while the client was in the room with me, I defended the validity of my client's point of view.
 After the call, my client sobbed, "No one has ever stuck up for me like that.
 Thank you."

-When we are without information, experience and perspective about empathy it can be difficult to give and receive this "single most important skill in intimate relationships" (Love & Stosny).
+When we are without information, experience, and perspective about empathy it can be difficult to give and receive this "single most important skill in intimate relationships" (Love & Stosny).
 And the truth is that even when we realize the importance of empathy and decide to learn the skills, it can still be challenging.
-I will write about the hurdles to be jumped in a future post.

 The main point I want to make about empathy is that even though it is sometimes difficult to give, to get, and to learn, it is worth the effort.